IsaacPCooper/Car-Catalogue/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/PHP-logo.svg/711px-PHP-logo.svg.png"  height="96" width="124"
      alt="PHP Logo"/>

+## This is a now outdated uni project!

 A Website created to demonstrate an understanding of PHP post, and SQL implimentation with hashing practises.

 ## How to view the project